|Welcome to the Tulsa County District Court website.

 Job Title: Chief Public Defender, Tulsa County

-Appointment: The Tulsa County District and Associate District Judges will appoint upon recommendation of the Tulsa County Public
+Appointment: The Tulsa County District and Associate District Judges will appoint the Tulsa County Public

-Defender’s Selection Advisory Committee.
-The appointee serves at the pleasure
+Defender.
+The appointee serves at the pleasure of the Court.

-statute, is 98% of the salary of a District Judge.
-Beginning January 1, 2015 the salary for the Chief Public Defender is $153,597.36 annually.
+by statute, is 98% of the salary of a District Judge.
+The salary for the Chief Public Defender is $153,597.36 annually.

 1. J.D. from an accredited law school

 applicant holds an out-of-state license, he or she must become an active member of the Oklahoma State Bar

 The ideal Chief Public Defender will have these qualifications: